 DETERMINATION OF STATUS- Students will be determined to be making satisfactory progress if the minimum conditions for academic and attendance have been met.
-Those students making satisfactory progress and are otherwise eligible, will be eligible to receive financial aid funds.
+Those students making satisfactory progress and are otherwise eligible, will be eligible to receive Title IV funds.